Pearl Jam: Ten and the grunge explosion (1991–1992)

 Pearl Jam entered Seattle's London Bridge Studios in March 1991 to record its debut album Ten.
-McCready said that "Ten was mostly Stone and Jeff; me and Eddie were along for the ride at that time."
+McCready said that "Ten was mostly Stone and Jeff; Eddie and I were along for the ride at that time."
 Krusen left the band in May 1991 after checking himself into rehabilitation for alcoholism; he was replaced by Matt Chamberlain, who previously played with Edie Brickell & New Bohemians.
 After playing only a handful of shows, one of which was filmed for the "Alive" video, Chamberlain left to join the band for Saturday Night Live.
 Chamberlain suggested Dave Abbruzzese as his replacement.
 Abbruzzese joined the group and played the rest of Pearl Jam's live shows supporting Ten.

 Released on August 27, 1991, Ten (named after Mookie Blaylock's jersey number) contained 11 tracks dealing with dark subjects like depression, suicide, loneliness, and murder.
 Ten's musical style, influenced by classic rock, combined an "expansive harmonic vocabulary" with an anthemic sound.
 The album was slow to sell, but by the second half of 1992 it became a breakthrough success, being certified gold and reaching number two on the Billboard charts.
 Ten produced the hit singles "Alive", "Even Flow", and "Jeremy".
 Originally interpreted as an anthem by many, Vedder later revealed that "Alive" tells the semi-autobiographical tale of a son discovering that his father is actually his stepfather, and his mother's grief turns her to sexually embrace her son, who strongly resembles the biological father.
-In this lyric, even though Vedder originally looked at "being alive as a curse," as the sadness the speaker in the song suggests, "But as fans quickly turned the title phrase into a self-empowering anthem," particularly at Pearl Jam concerts, Vedder said "they lifted the curse.
-The audience changed the meaning for me," he told VH1 Storytellers in 2006.
+In this lyric, even though Vedder originally looked at "being alive as a curse", as the sadness the speaker in the song suggests, "But as fans quickly turned the title phrase into a self-empowering anthem", particularly at Pearl Jam concerts, Vedder said: "they lifted the curse.
+The audience changed the meaning for me", he told VH1 Storytellers in 2006.

 The song "Jeremy" and its accompanying video were inspired by a true story in which a high school student shot himself in front of his classmates.
 Ten stayed on the Billboard charts for nearly five years, going 13× platinum.